mekomsolutions/openmrs-dbsync/README.md

 3. #### Installing the Sender Application
     1. Create an installation directory for your sender app.
-    2. Copy to the working directory the `dbsync-sender-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-sender-app/target` folder.
+    2. Copy to the working directory the `dbsync-sender-app-{VERSION}-exe.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-sender-app/target` folder.
     3. There is an application.properties file in the `dbsync-sender-app/configuration` directory relative to the root of the OpenMR EIP project, copy it to your installation directory.